fredcallaway/js-roku-turk/README.md

 # js-roku-turk
 This guide will (hopefully) help you set up an online experiment using JavaScript, Heroku and Mechanical Turk.
+The experiment can be viewed [here](https://pacific-temple-83648.herokuapp.com/).

 ## Preliminaries
 We have to install some stuff before we can begin.
 Remember, nothing good comes easy.